Kallen Media’s First WordCamp

 Session 6 of the day was about how to create online courses by Zac Gordon.
 Within the short span of 50 minutes, Zac was able to cover over 100 different tips for making useful courses.
 Some of the most exciting pieces of information included his setup for recording videos.
 There is a lot more time and effort going into these kinds of content than I thought!
 This content ranges from mic setups to adding proper lighting to your room.
 I would highly recommend rewatching this video for anyone interested in starting their digital courses.

 The final presentation of day 1 was by Julie Archer about how to organically grow your brand utilizing social media.
 This topic was another point of interest since Kallen Media has been managing social media accounts for its clients since its creation.
 Some great tidbits that I got from this presentation were to connect with your audience authentically.
-Linking back to the content presentation, make sure your content is made for people, and is genuinely entertaining.
+Make sure your content is made for people and is genuinely entertaining.
 Failing to do so is the number 1 way brands fall off, and consumers become uninterested.

 Day 1 Conclusion